How does Build-Operate-Transfer (BOT) work

 BOT in outsourcing, meanwhile, works differently and serves a different purpose.
 The main role of the BOT model is to help companies set up a separate office in a different country with the help of a local provider.

 This model usually involves more common outsourcing forms such as staff leasing or co-sourcing, both of which serve as its starting point.
-This is most common in information technology (IT) and IT-related projects such as software development.
+This is most common in information technology (IT) and IT-related projects such as forming a software development team.

 Stages of the BOT model in outsourcing